-Contact: Pam Bormann FOR RELEASE April 26, 2024 515/281-5834
+Contact: Pam Bormann FOR RELEASE May 23, 2024 515/281-5834

-Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Searsboro, Iowa, for the period July 1, 2022 through June 30, 2023.
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Casey, Iowa, for the period July 1, 2022 through June 30, 2023.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

-Sand reported four findings related to the receipt and disbursement of taxpayer funds.
-They are found on page 7 of this report.
-The findings address issues such as a lack of segregation of duties, the lack of utility reconciliations and disbursements exceeding budgeted amounts.
+Sand reported five findings related to the receipt and disbursement of taxpayer funds.
+They are found on pages 9 and 10 of this report.
+The findings address issues such as a lack of segregation of duties, journal entries not reviewed and approved and the lack of written policies related to the City's credit card and gas card.
 Sand provided the City with recommendations to address each of the findings.